Prep - Refine data

 Define the KPIs (within the metric relation) on which your taking assumptions in your simulation, on which scope, and the actual impact you want to size (absolute or relative)

-In our example, we want the Checkout/ Session to increase by +1pt (+0.01) on Mobile, so it’s an absolute change of +0.01 Note that we want the total average of Mobile users to increase by +1pt and not for each line of your dataset, so we keep the “aggregation level computation” activated
+In our example, we want an “absolute” increase of the Checkout/ Session to increase by +1pt (+0.01) on Mobile, so it’s an absolute change of +0.01 Note that we want the total average of Mobile users to increase by +1pt and not for each line of your dataset, so we keep the “aggregation level computation” activated

 Results